wfernandes/app-metrics-plugin/README.md

 ```
 NAME:
-   apps-metrics - Hits the metrics endpoint across all your app instances
+   app-metrics - Hits the metrics endpoint across all your app instances

 USAGE:
-   cf apps-metrics APP_NAME
+   cf app-metrics APP_NAME

 OPTIONS:
    -endpoint       path of the metrics endpoint